Althea Gibson: Professional career

 Her professional tennis career, however, was going nowhere.
-"When I looked around me, I saw that white tennis players, some of whom I had thrashed on the court, were picking up offers and invitations", she wrote.
+"When I looked around me, I saw that white tennis players, some of whom I had thrashed on the court, were picking up offers and invitations," she wrote.
 "Suddenly it dawned on me that my triumphs had not destroyed the racial barriers once and for all, as I had—perhaps naively—hoped.
 Or if I did destroy them, they had been erected behind me again."
 She also noted that she repeatedly applied for membership in the All-England Club, based on her status as a Wimbledon champion, but was never accepted.
 (Her doubles partner, Angela Buxton, who was Jewish, was also repeatedly denied membership.)

 In 1964, at the age of 37, Gibson became the first African-American woman to join the Ladies Professional Golf Association (LPGA) tour.
-Racial discrimination continued to be a problem: Many hotels still excluded people of color, and country club officials throughout the south—and some in the north—routinely refused to allow her to compete.
+Racial discrimination continued to be a problem: many hotels still excluded people of color, and country club officials throughout the south—and some in the north—routinely refused to allow her to compete.
 When she did compete, she was often forced to dress for tournaments in her car because she was banned from the clubhouse.
-Although she was one of the LPGA's top 50 money winners for five years, and won a car at a Dinah Shore tournament, her lifetime golf earnings never exceeded $25,000.
+Although she was one of the LPGA's top 50 money winners for five years, and won a car at a Dinah Shore tournament, her lifetime golf earnings did not exceed $25,000.

 While she broke course records during individual rounds in several tournaments, Gibson's highest ranking was 27th in 1966, and her best tournament finish was a tie for second after a three-way playoff at the 1970 Len Immke Buick Open.
 She retired from professional golf at the end of the 1978 season.
-"Althea might have been a real player of consequence had she started when she was young", said Judy Rankin.
+"Althea might have been a real player of consequence had she started when she was young," said Judy Rankin.
 "She came along during a difficult time in golf, gained the support of a lot of people, and quietly made a difference."